|

 there is sufficient magnification to make it visible to the eye.

-Shift from the Gaussian image
+the shift from the Gaussian image

 1/4.5 of the blur length away from the Gaussian image point (the tip).